learnbyexample/cli-computing/Command_Line_Introduction.md

 ### <a name="command-line-interface"></a>Command Line Interface

 Command Line Interface (CLI) allows us interact with computer using text commands
-For example, opening a Terminal, typing `ls` and pressing **Enter** key - the `ls` command lists the contents of a directory.
+For example: opening a Terminal, typing `ls` and pressing **Enter** key - the `ls` command lists the contents of a directory.
 To do the same thing in GUI, you double-click on the directory to view its content

 Shell and Terminal are sometimes interchangeably used to mean the same thing - a prompt where user enters and executes commands.
 They are [quite different](https://unix.stackexchange.com/questions/4126/what-is-the-exact-difference-between-a-terminal-a-shell-a-tty-and-a-con)